 All damages in a civil case presume that you have the right to recover for any bodily injury, any “reasonable and necessary” medical expenses and any income you have lost due to this injury.
 You also have the right to recover for any pain and suffering incurred because of this accident.
 The more severe your injury is the greater the potential compensation.

 If the driver is found to be criminally at fault you may also have the right to sue for punitive damages.
 Those are damages awarded to punish the wrongdoer.

 Says our firm founder John Foy, “Anybody driving a bus is going to be looked at differently than you or I would be driving a car.
 They are held to a higher standard, especially when driving a city bus, school bus or a commercial vehicle.”

 In addition, drivers for national bus companies must follow strict interstate regulations such as how many hours they can drive and how much sleep they’ve had in the recent day or two.
 If they are found disobeying the law or these regulations there is a real opportunity to make a financial recovery.

-Bus accidents happen for the same reasons that car accidents do—dangerous road conditions, distracted driving, drunk driving, faulty equipment, and other drivers’ negligence.
 The main difference is that anyone driving a bus is held to a higher standard.
 For example, texting and driving would be looked at much more harshly for a commercial driver.
 “They are being entrusted to transport the public,” says John Foy.